 I’d also recommend that you avoid the biggest pitfall in the raw food diet (if that’s the diet you are choosing) – the fat-infested raw gourmet “meals” of cacao cake, nut-based fruit pies, cookies and other uncooked junk food.

-If you are still having trouble gaining weight after increasing calories and working out, see a dietician or nutritionist who can tailor a specific meal plan to help you reach your goal weight.
+If you are still having trouble gaining weight after increasing calories and working out, see a dietitian or nutritionist who can tailor a specific meal plan to help you reach your goal weight.